-- A. Prior to the analysis of the fabric component of tape, to include duct tape, specimens are typically processed utilizing the procedures outlined in the respective unit's evidence processing procedures, if appropriate. - B. The fabric component of tape is examined, and if necessary, compared, by fiber examiners to determine its color, construction, and composition.
-The fabric portion of the duct tape or fabric backing of fabric tape is examined by fiber examiners to determine color, construction and composition.
-The Chemistry Unit is responsible for the analysis of the remainder of the duct tape or fabric tape. - C. The thread count, color, and construction of yarns (warp and weft) for the fabric component of each piece of tape will be documented and compared. - D. The fibers present in the warp and weft yarns will be analyzed and identified utilizing the procedures outlined in Forensic Fiber Examinations. - E. If the item received for analysis encompasses the entire width of the tape and at least 1 inch of the length of the tape, and if no differences are observed between the pieces of fabric utilizing the appropriate techniques outlined above, it can be concluded that the fabric components of the tape are consistent with originating from the same source or from two different sources exhibiting the same color, construction, and composition. - 1.
+- A. The fabric component of tape is examined, and if necessary, compared to determine its color, construction, and composition.
+The fabric portion of the duct tape or fabric backing of fabric tape is examined to determine color, construction, and composition.
+The Chemistry Unit is responsible for the analysis of the remainder of the duct tape or fabric tape. - B. The thread count, color, and construction of yarns (warp and weft) for the fabric component of each piece of tape will be documented and compared. - C. The fibers present in the warp and weft yarns will be analyzed and identified utilizing the procedures outlined in Forensic Fiber Examinations. - D. If the item received for analysis encompasses the entire width of the tape and at least 1 inch of the length of the tape, and if no differences are observed between the pieces of fabric utilizing the appropriate techniques outlined above, it can be concluded that the fabric components of the tape are consistent with originating from the same source or from two different sources exhibiting the same color, construction, and composition. - 1.
 If the item received for analysis does not encompass the entire width of the tape and at least 1 inch of the length of the tape, and if no differences are observed between the pieces of fabric utilizing the appropriate techniques outlined above, it can be concluded that the fabric components of the tape exhibit the same color, construction and composition as one another, and therefore are consistent with originating from the same source or from two different sources exhibiting the same color, construction, and composition.
 However, a statement will be added to the results identifying that the piece of tape received for analysis was not sufficient to fully characterize the tape.